Communio-Templorum/bylaws/Articles-of-Incorporation.md

 Articles of Incorporation
 ========

-The name of this Corporation is Communio Templorum Romanorum.
-The Corporation may do business under the name Communion of Temples.
+The name of this Corporation is <ins>Communio Templorum Romanorum</ins>.

+The Corporation may do business under the name <ins>Communion of Temples</ins>.

 Purpose of Corporation
 -------